Chart Color Schemes

 Gledswood Hills - Gregory Hills hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Gledswood Hills - Gregory Hills has a median age of 31 years, which is lower than the Greater Sydney average of 37 years and the Australian median of 38 years.
-Compared to Greater Sydney, Gledswood Hills - Gregory Hills has a higher proportion of residents aged 35-44 (21.1%), but fewer residents aged 65-74 (4.1%).
-This concentration of 35-44 year-olds is significantly higher than the national average of 14.2%.
-Between 2021 and now, the proportion of residents aged 35 to 44 has increased from 18.9% to 21.1%, while the proportion of residents aged 5 to 14 has increased from 15.6% to 17.3%.
-Conversely, the proportion of residents aged 25 to 34 has decreased from 22.8% to 16.9%, and the proportion of residents aged 0 to 4 has dropped from 13.0% to 11.1%.
-By 2041, demographic modeling suggests that the age profile of Gledswood Hills - Gregory Hills will change significantly.
-The number of residents aged 55 to 64 is projected to increase substantially, from 1,333 to 2,677, a growth of 1,343 people or 101%.
-Conversely, the populations of the 0 to 4 and 35 to 44 age groups are expected to decline.
+Gledswood Hills - Gregory Hills has a median age of 31 years, which is lower than both the Greater Sydney average of 37 years and the Australian median of 38 years.
+Compared to Greater Sydney, Gledswood Hills - Gregory Hills has a higher percentage of residents aged 35-44 (21.1%), but fewer residents aged 65-74 (4.1%).
+This concentration of residents aged 35-44 is significantly higher than the national average of 14.2%.
+Between 2021 and present, the percentage of residents aged 35-44 has increased from 18.9% to 21.1%, while the percentage of residents aged 5-14 has risen from 15.6% to 17.3%.
+Conversely, the percentage of residents aged 25-34 has decreased from 22.8% to 16.9%, and the percentage of residents aged 0-4 has dropped from 13.0% to 11.1%.
+By 2041, demographic modeling suggests that Gledswood Hills - Gregory Hills' age profile will change significantly.
+The 55-64 age cohort is projected to grow substantially, increasing by 1,343 people (101%) from 1,333 to 2,677.
+Conversely, the 0-4 and 35-44 cohorts are expected to experience population declines.